walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/VCI-ISSUER.md

 ### Existing GitHub Actions CI

-The reusable `.github/workflows/gradle.yml` contains one dedicated `openid4vci-conformance` job for the combined basic VCI / HAIP / batch matrix.
+The reusable `.github/workflows/gradle.yml` runs the combined basic VCI / HAIP / batch matrix in the existing `conformance` job, after wallet/verifier tests.
-The regular build enables it through conformance eligibility; the existing `run-issuer-conformance` and `run-haip-conformance` inputs both select this combined job.
+The regular build enables the issuer phase through conformance eligibility; the existing `run-issuer-conformance` and `run-haip-conformance` inputs both select it.
 Release workflows already set those inputs.
-Wallet/verifier conformance runs in its existing separate job, so ports, processes and test reports are isolated.
+Checkout, Gradle setup and browser installation are shared; there is no separate issuer job.

+Wallet/verifier test commands and soft-fail settings are unchanged.
+Their JUnit report and conformance summaries are published before issuer-only Gradle runs can overwrite test output.
+Their tunnels are stopped after reporting, and issuer startup rejects an occupied port 7005 rather than terminating an unknown process.
+Issuer settings are step-scoped, and its tests run in a separate Gradle invocation.
+A wallet/verifier test failure does not skip the issuer phase when shared setup succeeded; either phase can still fail the shared job.
+Maven publication already waits for this job, so an issuer failure now also prevents publication.

 CI invokes the existing Gradle `test` task with `--tests id.walt.openid4vp.conformance.IssuerConformanceTests`, not the local wrapper and not